Ibram X. Kendi: How to Be an Antiracist

-A New York Times #1 Best Seller in 2020, How to Be an Antiracist is Kendi's most popular work thus far.
-Professor Jeffrey C. Stewart called it the "most courageous book to date on the problem of race in the Western mind".
-Afua Hirsch praised the book's introspection and wrote that it was relatable in the context of ongoing political events.
 In contrast, Andrew Sullivan wrote that the book's arguments were simplistic and criticized Kendi's idea of transferring government oversight to an unelected Department of Antiracism.
 Kelefa Sanneh noted Kendi's "sacred fervor" in battling racism, but wondered if his definition of racism was so capacious and outcome-dependent as to risk losing its power.
 John McWhorter criticized the book as being simplistic and challenged Kendi's claim that all racial disparities are necessarily due to racism.